NeuroEngLabTAU/Fingers_Gestures_Recognition/README.md

 # Fingers Gestures Recognition
 ## Hand Gesture Prediction using sEMG and Ultraleap Motion Controller 2

-This repository contains the implementation of a machine learning project aimed at predicting hand gestures based on surface electromyography (sEMG) signals using a 16-electrode array from Xtrodes Ltd. The Ultraleap Motion Controller 2 is used as the "ground truth" for finger gestures.
-The project includes scripts for data collection, model training, and evaluation.
+This repository implements a pipeline for collecting reliable surface electromyography (sEMG) data from a 16-electrode array by Xtrodes Ltd, synchronized with hand gesture data using the Ultraleap Motion Controller 2.
+The collected data will be used in future machine learning models for predicting hand gestures based on sEMG signals.

 ## Table of Contents
 - [Project Overview](#project-overview)